danielgenetay/ribboner/README.md

 # ribboner

-A simple adaptation and packaging of Ray Wenderlich's script to create app icons
+Run script in the Terminal using `./ribboner.sh` to create all icons (development, beta and stage).